JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 | reveal        | -           | -         | 6        | Voluntary conversion to alien(s). |
 | pass turn     | 0           | 0         | 0        | Concludes the active player's turn.      |

+This rules module should make the process of choosing actions for players as simple as possible.
+That means that this rules module should examine the boardState and provide an explicit list of possible legal choices to players whenever possible.
+So above, the Rules should search the board for cells with marines and provide these cells as an explicit list to the player to choose.
+The rules should then avait the player to make a choice.
+If the player chooses to move or turn a marine, this action should be carried out by mutating the board state, and if necessary, a change should be signaled to the Game module so that the board may be redrawn.
+When choices are offered to players, the choices should be provided with information such as cell coordinates, choice type identifiers ("move forward", "turn left") and so on.

+If a player chooses to activate a different unit while one is already active, the formerly active unit receives a "deactivated" token in its cell.
+Units that share a cell with a deactivated token are not offered as activation choices.
+When a player selects "pass", all deactivated tokens are removed from the board, allowing those units to be activated again on subsequent turns.

+## Movement

+Once a marine, alien, or blip is selected, the controlling player may choose to move one cell forward (in the direction the token is facing), move one cell diagonally forward, move one cell backward, or move one cell diagonally backward (each subject to the appropriate AP cost) assuming the destination cell is a corridor and does not contain a marine, alien, or blip, or turn left, or turn right, or select a different token of the same side to activate it.
+Marines, blips and aliens all block movement for each other.

+## Die Rolling

+Sometimes the rules call six sided dice to be rolled.
+This Game module performs these rolls for all players.
+A small number dice of dice may need to be rolled at a time.
+The desults of dice rolls are communicated to the user via the Game UI's text log display capability.
+When a set of dice are rolled together, the results should be sorted and presented in descending order.
+The random number seed should be established when a new game is started, and stored in the mission file when the game is saved to ensure a deterministic continuity in the sequence of rolls.

 ## Line of Sight